premkumar-masilamani/premkumar-masilamani.github.io/english/_posts/2024-02-14-one-percent-better-every-day.md

 No No No...
 You misunderstood the whole idea behind this concept.
 It's not about mathematics, it's about improving yourself every day.

-Then, just fucking stop using mathematics.
+Then, just stop using mathematics.

 To me,